Constructions and bounds for subspace codes: Other upper bounds for constant dimension codes

 \begin{question}{Research problem}Verify that the upper bounds of Theorem~\ref{thm_ahlswede} are implied by other known upper bounds or find specific parameters where this is not the case. \end{question}

 \begin{trailer}{Linear programming bounds}Every association scheme gives rise to a linear programming upper bound, see e.g.\ \cite{delsarte1973algebraic}.
 For linear codes this relation can be expressed via the so-called MacWilliams identities.
 General introductions can e.g.\ be found in \cite{delsarte1998association,sloane1975introduction}.
 Explicit parametric upper bounds can be commonly obtained via this approach.
 Examples for linear codes are given in e.g.\ \cite{bierbrauer2007direct} and \cite[Section 15.3]{bierbrauer2016introduction}.
 For binary block and constant weight codes we refer e.g.\ to \cite{mounits2007new}.
 The Delsarte linear programming bound for the $q$-Johnson scheme was obtained in \cite{delsarte1978hahn}.
-However, numerical computations indicate that it is not better than the anticode bound, see \cite{MR3063504}.
-In \cite{zhang2011linear} it was shown that the anticode bound is implied by the Delsarte linear programming bound.
-In \cite{MR3063504} it was shown that a semidefinite programming formulation\footnote{Due to the property of the symmetry group of $(\mathbb{F}_q^n,d_S)$, i.e., two-point homogeneous, the symmetry reduced version of the semidefinite programming formulation of the maximum clique problem formulation collapses the Delsarte linear programming bound for the $q$-Johnson scheme.}, that is equivalent to the Delsarte linear programming bound, implies the anticode bound of Theorem~\ref{thm_anticode}, the sphere-packing bound of Theorem~\ref{thm_sphere_packing}, the Johnson type I bound of Theorem~\ref{thm_johnson_I}, and the Johnson type II bound of Theorem~\ref{thm_johnson_II}. \end{trailer}
+In \cite{MR3063504} it was shown that a semidefinite programming formulation\footnote{Due to the property of the symmetry group of $(\mathbb{F}_q^n,d_S)$, i.e., two-point homogeneous, the symmetry reduced version of the semidefinite programming formulation of the maximum clique problem formulation collapses the Delsarte linear programming bound for the $q$-Johnson scheme.}, that is equivalent to the Delsarte linear programming bound, implies the anticode bound of Theorem~\ref{thm_anticode} (cf.~\cite{zhang2011linear}), the sphere-packing bound of Theorem~\ref{thm_sphere_packing}, the Johnson type I bound of Theorem~\ref{thm_johnson_I}, and the Johnson type II bound of Theorem~\ref{thm_johnson_II}.
+Numerical computations indicate that it is not better than the anticode bound.
+Indeed, it was finally shown in \cite{schmidt2025linear,weiss2023linear} that the optimal solution of the linear program in Theorem~\ref{lin_prog_bound_cdc} is given by the anticode bound.
+In \cite[Example 2.2.8]{weiss2023linear} a \emph{Singleton polynomial} was used to conclude the anticode bound. \end{trailer}

 \begin{ntheorem}\textbf{(Linear programming bound for {\cdc}s -- e.g.~\cite[Proposition 3]{zhang2011linear})}\\ For integers $0 \le k \le n$ and $2 \le d \le \min\{k,n-k\}$ such that $d$ is even, we have